ojugbeledaniel13/Walmart-Inventory-Analysis-Report/README.md

 Visualization Dashboard: Use the charts to visually support your findings and recommendations.
 Explain each chart clearly and how it relates to the overall goal of the research.

+# summary of the analysis

-# First, carefully, understanding the dataset and checking the columns and rows.
+ First, carefully, understanding the dataset and checking the columns and rows.

 Second, understanding what is expected as a junior Data business Analyst at Walmart US.